Choose another writer in this calendar:

 Herman Wouk (1915-2019) |

 American bestseller writer who dealt in his work with moral dilemmas and the Jewish experience.
-Nerman Wouk's epic war novels were tremendously popular.
+Herman Wouk's epic war novels were tremendously popular.
 Several of them have been filmed, including The Caine Mutiny (1951).
 Wouk's two-volume historical novel set in World War II, The Winds of War (1971) and War and Remembrance (1978), could be called an American War and Peace, which set individual values, actions, and fates against a panoramic, all-embracing picture of the world.
 "Rhoda asked questions about the Jews, as Pug Henry mixed more martinis.
 Tollever assured her that the newspaper stories were exaggerated.
 The worst thing had been the so-called Crystal Night when Nazi toughs had smashed department store windows and set fire to some synagogues.
 Even that the Jews had brought on themselves, by murdering a German embassy official in Paris.
-As an embassy official himself, Tollever said, he took rather a dim view of that!" (from The Winds of War) Herman Wouk was born in New York into a family of Jewish immigrants from Russia.
+As an embassy official himself, Tollever said, he took rather a dim view of that!"
+(The Winds of War by Herman Wouk, Boston: Little Brown, and Company, 1971, p.
+10) Herman Wouk was born in the Bronx, New York, the son of Abraham

 scriptwriter, working from 1936 as staff writer for the comedian Fred